jpuopolo67/linuxdoc/README.md

 * sha256sum - calc SHA-256 (currently recommended hash function)

 ### Process Management
-* ps - show processes
+* ps - show processes, often run as 'pas aux'
 * fuser - show which processes use the named files, sockets, or filesystems
-* kill - kills a process
 * top - display processes and resource consumption
 * jobs - processes associate with a specific shell
 * fg - run process in foreground (from background)
-* bg - moves a process to the background (use ^Z)
+* bg - moves a process to the background (use ^Z to suspend)
 * nice - adjust process priority when starting a process
 * renice - change priority of running process
-* kill - send a signal to a process
+* kill - kill or send signal to a process
-* killall - kill all processes with the same name
+* killall - kill all processes with a given name
+* ^Z - suspend a command (resume via fg and bg)
+* nohup - run command but do not display output on terminal
+	* often combined with & (run process in background)
+* free - display memory stats
+* watch - watch a command on a period

 ### Disks & Storage
 * mount - attach storage to a file system directory
+* umount - unmount a file system
 * tar - create an archive, e.g., tar -cvf, tar -xvf, tar -tvf
 * dd - copy block devices
 * cfdisk - display or manipulate a partition table